 Digging Problems with dogs

-Destructive behaviour in the garden such as digging is an issue I'm often called upon to resolve, with some dogs having turned a once well manicured area into a dirt bowl.
+Destructive behaviour in the garden such as digging is an issue I'm often called upon to resolve, with some dogs having turned a once well manicured garden into a dirt bowl.
 It needn't be that way!
 Resolving digging problems takes some lateral thinking and a dose of patience to arrive at a lasting solution.

 Digging problems in dogs can arise from a lack of physical and mental stimulation.
 The dig has a few stages that starts with a sniff, then a more intense sniff, a little scratching and then into a full on dig.